zhpanvip/BannerViewPager/README.md

 ## 8. Proguard config

-If you called setScrollDuration in your project,you must add proguard config as following:
+you must add proguard rules，If you have called setScrollDuration method in your project:

 ```
     -keep class androidx.recyclerview.widget.**{*;}